 Even the best of kitchen designers can make mistakes (they’re only human after all) but in the case of design it need only be a tiny error to still have disastrous consequences when it comes to fitting the kitchen.
 So how can you avoid a mistake?
 This is a question worth putting to a kitchen designer.
 This will help you establish if they have safeguards in place to ensure any mistakes are quickly picked up on.

-For example, at LWK Kitchens, whilst our clients have only one point of contact, each separate kitchen design is always worked on and checked by more than one designer and at several different stages prior to the order process.
+For example, at LWK London, whilst our clients have only one point of contact, each separate kitchen design is always worked on and checked by more than one designer and at several different stages prior to the order process.
 Whilst a fresh pair of eyes makes it easier to identify any errors, this system is also beneficial as it can produce new or different ideas with regards the design which the original designer may not have considered.

 6. They shouldn’t charge for design work